 If you require VPN on all connections it is recommended to install OpenVPN as you normally would ( in

 /etc/openvpn etc etc) and then have the Docker service started and stopped by the up / down scripts.

 You can disable auto starting of the containers by disabling the docker service.
 An example provided by a user in our community for Ubuntu:

 #!/bin/bash if [[ -L "/sbin/init" ]]; then systemctl start docker else /etc/init.d/docker start fi

 #!/bin/bash if [[ -L "/sbin/init" ]]; then systemctl stop docker else /etc/init.d/docker stop fi

 ds -c.
 If you stop the OpenVPN service, thereby stopping Docker, DockSTARTER might fail.
 Start your OpenVPN service and run

 For PIA VPN Configuration: These pages come in handy -

 If you run into slow VPN issues, it may be the container is using a default .ovpn config.
-So you'd use something like this in a Override:
+So you'd use something like this with Overrides / Introduction:

 OPENVPN_CONFIG=UK Southampton depending on your region/location.